MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-protection-policies.md

     ![file policy edit and preview results.](media/file-policy-edit-and-preview-results.png)

-1. To view file policy matches, files that are suspected to violate the policy, click **Control** and then **Policies**.
+1. To view file policy matches, files that are suspected to violate the policy, select **Control** and then **Policies**.
 Filter the results to display only the file policies using the **Type** filter at the top.
-For more information about the matches for each policy, click on a policy.
+For more information about the matches for each policy, select a policy.
 This displays the "Matching now" files for the policy.
-Click the **History** tab to see a history back to up to six months of files that matched the policy.
+Select the **History** tab to see a history back to up to six months of files that matched the policy.

 ## File policy best practices

 1. Avoid resetting the file policy (by using the **Reset results and apply actions again** checkbox) in production environments unless it's absolutely necessary, as doing so will initiate a full scan of the files covered by the policy, which can have a negative impact on its performance.

 1. When applying labels to files in a specific parent folder **and** its subfolders, use the **Apply to** -> **Selected folders** option.
 Then add each of the parent folders.

 1. When applying labels to files in a specific folder only (excluding any subfolders), use the file policy filter **Parent Folder** with the **Equals** operator.

-1. File policy is faster when narrow filtering criteria is used (as compared to wide criteria).
+1. File policy is faster when narrow filtering criteria are used (as compared to wide criteria).

-1. Consolidate several file policies for the same service (such as SharePoint, OneDrive, Box etc.) to a single policy.
+1. Consolidate several file policies for the same service (such as SharePoint, OneDrive, Box, and so on) to a single policy.

 1. When enabling file monitoring (from the **Settings** page), create at least one file policy.
-When no file policy exists, or is disabled for 7 consecutive days, file monitoring will be auto-disabled.
+When no file policy exists, or is disabled for seven consecutive days, file monitoring will be autodisabled.

 ## File policy reference